mgradyn/LearnReact_Native/LearnReact_Native-Assignment-2/README.md

 # What I learned
 - How to use FlatList and register key
 - How to use Button and TouchableOpacity
-- How to navigate between different page
+- How to navigate between pages